-How To Support Someone With An Eating Disorder During The Holidays, According To Experts
+How To Support A Loved One With An Eating Disorder During The Holidays, According To Experts

 The holidays can be all around exciting time: You may get to spend extra time with loved ones, take a short reprieve from work-related responsibilities, and enjoy the seasonal cheer.
 However, for someone in eating disorder recovery, this time of the year can be especially challenging and triggering.
 Luckily, getting through the holidays when you or your loved one lives with an eating disorder or is in recovery is totally doable with the help of advice from mental health professionals, structured support, and prep for the season.